Turner-Engineering/autosa/README.md

 # Autosa

 Autosa is Tenco software used to automate data acquisition using a signal analyzer (AUTOmated Signal Analysis or AUTOmatic Signal Analyzer).
-The name is spelled with a capital "A" with the rest lowercase as "Autosa" and is read as a single word with a stress on the second syllable (not "Auto Essay").
+The name is spelled exactly as "Autosa" and is read as a single word with a stress on the second syllable.

-# Installation
+## Installation

-1. Install NI-VISA.
+1. Install [NI-VISA](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html).
 This allows Autosa to communicate with the instrument.
 2. Download the `install/dist/Autosa.exe` file from this repository and run

-# Guiding Principles
+## Guiding Principles

 This software is written to be as "plug-and-play" as possible.
 The more set up steps are required to use the software, the less likely it is to be used.
 This is why it comes packaged as an `.exe` file that just needs to be downloaded and double clicked.
 In this vein, all user interfaces should be as self-explanatory as possible.

-# Development
+## Development

 - GUI is built with [pysimplegui](https://www.pysimplegui.org/en/latest/)
 - Build is done with [pyinstaller](https://pyinstaller.org/en/stable/)

-## Building
+### Building

 This project uses [PyInstaller](https://pyinstaller.org/en/stable/) to convert the python scripts and packages into a single, distributable `.exe` file.